A sequential linear complementarity problem method for generalized Nash equilibrium problems: A sequential linear complementarity problem method

-\begin{remark} Condition $(ii)$ in Theorem~\ref{thm:subproblem-solvability-1} merely requires the feasibility of the LC subproblem, which is a rather mild condition in the analysis. \end{remark}

-It should be noted that, in practice, some GNEPs may not satisfy the $(\alpha,\beta)$-monotonicity condition.
-In such cases, the solvability of the LC subproblems cannot be guaranteed by the preceding lemma.
-Nevertheless, these associated subproblems are often player-convex, and can be reformulated as penalized NEPs, for which the existence of Nash equilibria (NEs) is equivalent.
+It should be noted that some GNEPs may not satisfy the $(\alpha,\beta)$-monotonicity condition.
+In such cases, the solvability of the LC subproblems cannot be guaranteed by Theorem~\ref{thm:subproblem-solvability-1}.
+Nevertheless, these GNEPs are often player-convex, and can be reformulated as penalized NEPs sharing the same equilibria.
 This penalization technique has been widely used in \cite{ba2022exact}.
-Moreover, the existence results of player-convex NEPs are well established and can typically be derived from fixed-point theorems such as Kakutani’s fixed point theorem.
+Moreover, existence results for player-convex NEPs are well established and typically follow from fixed-point theorems such as Kakutani's fixed point theorem.
 Interested readers are referred to \cite[Section~11]{palomar2010convex} for a comprehensive discussion.

-In the following analysis, we extend the results of \cite{ba2022exact} by considering a more general setting where the private constraint sets of individual players are typically unbounded.
-To address this issue, we introduce a restricted version of these constraints so that each player’s private feasible region becomes bounded, and we show that the modified formulation is equivalent to the original one in most practical cases.
+In the following analysis, we extend the results of \cite{ba2022exact} by considering a more general setting where the private constraint sets of individual players may be unbounded.
+To address this issue, we introduce restricted versions of these constraints so that each player's private feasible region becomes bounded, and show that the modified formulation is equivalent to the original one in most practical cases.
 Based on this reformulation and the penalization framework, we further establish the solvability of the LC subproblems for GNEPs that do not satisfy the $(\alpha,\beta)$-monotonicity condition.